couleur-tweak-tips/CTT/docs/video/codecguide.md

 # :material-file-video: Choose a suitable codec

-When modifying videos(1), you are **re-encoding** your video, which often gets you greeted with an overwhelming amount of formats, codecs and configuration options[¹](https://github.com/couleur-tweak-tips/smoothie-rs/blob/a917cbd61b8bcda73c672fa435c79e231b22fb14/target/encoding_presets.ini#L11-L26)[²](../assets/images/video/vegas-templates.png).
+When modifying videos(1), you are **re-encoding** your video, which often gets you greeted with an overwhelming amount of formats, codecs and a plethora configuration options[¹](https://github.com/couleur-tweak-tips/smoothie-rs/blob/a917cbd61b8bcda73c672fa435c79e231b22fb14/target/encoding_presets.ini#L11-L26)[²](../assets/images/video/vegas-templates.png).
 { .annotate }

 1. This means using (up)scale scripts, [Smoothie](./smoothie/index.md), or exporting a NLE project to a video file, this does not concern LosslessCut.